-For example, the insurance company may deny the claim if:
+The insurance company may deny the claim if:

-- The property owner refused to call the fire department
+- The property owner refused to call the fire department.

-- The home was not equipped with smoke alarms, fire extinguishers or other fire prevention equipment
+- The home was not equipped with smoke alarms, fire extinguishers, or other fire prevention equipment.

 Tips for Filing a Fire Insurance Claim

 Hopefully, you will never need to file a claim for a devastating fire in your home.
-However, you may need to file a fire damage claim at some point, and you probably want the best return on your insurance investment.
+However, you may need to file a fire damage claim at some point, and you probably want the best possible return on your insurance investment.

 - The date and time of the fire